 6) Peroneal Ligament Injury

 The peroneal ligaments go through the lower leg toward the foot.
-Supporting a physical issue to these ligaments may cause a popping sound in the lower leg.
+Supporting a physical issue with these ligaments may cause a popping sound in the lower leg.

 Benefits of Ankle Popping